department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/research-Test Plan C1.md

 Actual user test sessions are projected to commence on May 1, 2023 and end on May 5, 2023.

 ### Prepare
 A pilot session was conducted and recorded on April XXX 2023 at XXX eastern standard time using the Zoom.
-The participant was a Booz Allen Hamilton employee, XXX.
+The participant is a Booz Allen Hamilton employee, XXX.

 ### Research Sessions
-April 10, 2023-May XXX, 2023
+April 10, 2023-May 15, 2023

 ### Length of sessions
 The length of user sessions will be 1 hour total in length.